juliusmarkwei/vpc-config3/README.md

 -   **NAT Gateway**: Provides internet access to the private subnets.
 -   **RDS PostgreSQL Database**: A multi-AZ, fault-tolerant PostgreSQL database with automatic failover.
--   **Secrets Manager**: Stores and generates a secure password for the PostgreSQL instance.
+-   **AWS Systems Manager Parameter Store**: Stores the database username, password, and port.

 ## **Conclusion**

 This CloudFormation template automates the deployment of a scalable, highly available infrastructure using AWS best practices.
-It integrates services like ECS, ALB, RDS, and Secrets Manager to provide a secure, fault-tolerant environment for running a web application with PostgreSQL as the database backend.
+It integrates services like ECS, ALB, RDS, and Systems Manager Parameter Store to provide a secure, fault-tolerant environment for running a web application with PostgreSQL as the database backend.

 For any troubleshooting or modifications, refer to the AWS CloudFormation console, review the logs, and adjust parameters as necessary.